pkarsy/CC1101_RF/README.md

 * https://en.wikipedia.org/wiki/ISM_band
 * https://www.thethingsnetwork.org/docs/lorawan/frequencies-by-country.html

 Let's say we configure the module for 433.2Mhz.
-The CC1101 chip (and all RF chips basically) use a crystal for carrier signal generation.
+The CC1101 chip (all RF chips basically) use a crystal for precize carrier signal generation.
 If you are not very unlucky the crystall will have 30ppm error or less.
 The base frequency then, can be 433.187 - 433.213 MHz.
 Also the modulation of the signal (GFSK with ~25KHz deviation in this lib) needs a bandwith.
 Using "Carson banwith rule" for 4800bps we have 4.8+2*25=55KHz lets say 2*28KHz for 98% of the power.
 .
 So our module can emit signals 433.187MHz-28Kz=433.159MHz up to 433.213MHz + 28 KHz = 433.241MHz which is well inside the ISM band.
 The story does not end here however, the receiver can have a crystal with the oposite ppm error than the transmitter.
 For example
 * The transmitter sends 433.187MHz +/- 28KHz = 433.159-433.215 MHz (worst -30ppm)
 * The receiver listens at 433.213MHz (worst +30ppm)